andrewdsnyder/andrewsnyder.github.io/about.md

 permalink: /about/
 ---

  Hi!
 I'm Andrew, a viticulturist/winemaker turned IT/Cloud professional.
-My love for linux, shell scripting, python, cloud, and networks has led me to develop a passion cybersecurity.
+My love for linux, shell scripting, python, cloud, and networks has led me to develop a passion in cybersecurity.
 I am particularly interested in blue teaming operations and am aiming to join a SOC as an analyst.

 ### Skills